ress059/ecu/doc/object_id_h/index.rst

     The term :term:`ECU` in this document refers to Embedded C Utilities, the shorthand name for this project.

-Lets users identify different types stored in the same data structure.
+Allows users to identify different types within the same data structure.
-For example, unique IDs can be assigned to nodes in a tree.
-The ID values specify the data type stored in each tree node.
+For example, linked list nodes can be assigned unique object IDs that indicate the type of data they store.

 Defining Object IDs
 =================================================
+IDs greater than or equal to :ecudoxygen:`ECU_VALID_OBJECT_ID_BEGIN` enumeration can be assigned to an object.

-Users can define their own object IDs, starting at value :ecudoxygen:`ECU_USER_OBJECT_ID_BEGIN`.
+Users can define their own IDs starting at :ecudoxygen:`ECU_USER_OBJECT_ID_BEGIN` enumeration.
-This allows ECU library and the end user to uniquely define their own object IDs without conflicts (library and user IDs won't be the same values).
 The recommended implementation is as follows:

 .. code-block:: c